InfernoEmbedded/planetarium/README.md

 instance for each chunk.
 This takes about 15 minutes on a Threadripper 1950x.
 The script then concatenates the result into a single
 ASCII STL file.

 Star_sphere.sh creates a spherical shell, and subtracts the rods from it.
-This runs as a single thread, takes about x hours, and requires xxGB of RAM.
+This runs as a single thread, and took about 2 hours.
+You maf need to build the latest LibCSG from source in order to complete in a reasonable amount of time.

 ## Prerequisites
  - OpenSCAD Nightly  (Generates the STLs.
 Nightly possibly isn't necessary, but in what in hardcoded in the scripts, you could use the GUI instead)